 6. Repeat steps 1 through 9 for any additional policies.

 [ C ] Make sure the BESA is NOT included in the 'Deny Logon as a Batch' or 'Deny Logon as a service' because the deny supersedes the allow and even adding the account under 'Logon as a Batch' or 'Logon as a service' would not resolve the issue.
 (Figure 4)

 Refresh the group policy

 Click Start > Run and type gpupdate /target: computer /force ( this will force update the Group Policy)

 [ D ] Make sure BESA has all the required permissions

 1. Check the permissions for the Backup Exec System Account ( BESA ) which shows under Network - Logon Accounts.
-Make sure it is a member of the local administrator group (built in admins) if applicable, and domain admins.
+Make sure it is a member of the local administrator group (built in admins) if applicable, and/or domain admins.
 Remove this account from any groups that do not have full administrative rights.

 - Domain Admins (Primary Group)